faucetsdn/faucet/vlan_tutorial.md

 In this tutorial we will look how to do the following tasks using faucet:
 * Native VLAN.
 * Mixed VLANS (native and tagged).
-* Routing between different VLANs.
 * Trunk link
 * ACL for a particular VLAN.

+Note: You can find routing between VLANs [here](..routing.md)

 To demonistrat these tasks we will use a demo network where a single switch br0 connects to:
 - Native vlan100: host1 (192.168.0.1/24), host2 (192.168.0.2/24).